JuliaPhylo/PhyloNetworks.jl/docs/howto.md

 bucky.pl my-genes-mb.tar -o mygenes-bucky
 `

-The output, with the table of concordance factors for all sets of 4 taxa, will be in a .CFs.csv file inside mygenes-bucky.
-That's the CF table file to give to SNaQ as input.
+The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named my-genes.CFs.csv inside directory mygenes-bucky.
+That's the file containing the quartet concordance factors to give to SNaQ as input.

-## To run BUCKy on all 4-taxon sets: You already have MrBayes output
+## To run BUCKy: You already have MrBayes output

 ### To run mbsum on the output of MrBayes for each gene

-You must now run mbsum separately on each gene's MrBayes output.
+You must now run `mbsum` separately on each gene's MrBayes output.
 For a gene with output tree files named gene1.run1.t gene1.run2.t gene1.run3.t, and a desired burnin of 1000 trees per tree file:

 `
-mbsum gene1.run1.t gene1.run2.t gene1.run3.t -n 1000 -o gene1.in
+mbsum -n 1000 -o gene1.in gene1.run1.t gene1.run2.t gene1.run3.t
 `

+This `mbsum` command will need to be executed for each gene.
 Now continue to the next section.

-### To run bucky: you already have the mbsum output
+### To run bucky on all 4-taxon sets: you already have the mbsum output
 If you have already run mbsum on each individual gene's MrBayes output, you can simply create a tarball containing all the mbsum output files.
-So if you had mbsum output in three files named gene1.in, gene2.in, and gene3.in, you would want to run somethingn similar to the following command:
+So if you had mbsum output in files named gene1.in, gene2.in, ... , gene100.in, you would want to run something similar to the following command:

 `
-tar czf my-genes-mbsum.tar.gz gene1.in gene2.in gene3.in
+tar czf my-genes-mbsum.tar.gz gene*.in
 `

-You can now use this tarball along with the -s option in [bucky.pl](https://github.com/nstenz/TICR/blob/master/scripts/bucky.pl) like so:
+You can now use this tarball along with the -s option in [bucky.pl](https://github.com/nstenz/TICR/blob/master/scripts/bucky.pl) like this:

 `
 bucky.pl my-genes-mbsum.tar.gz -s -o mygenes-bucky
 `

-The output, with the table of concordance factors for all sets of 4 taxa, will be in a .CFs.csv file inside mygenes-bucky.
-That's the CF table file to give to SNaQ as input.
+The output, with the table of concordance factors for all sets of 4 taxa, will be in a file named my-genes.CFs.csv inside directory mygenes-bucky.
+That's the file containing the quartet concordance factors to give to SNaQ as input.